-Date

-, Director of the Ph.D.
-Program The Heller School for Social Policy and Management Brandeis University 415 South Street/MS 035 Waltham, MA 02454

-Dear :

-I am writing to request formal appointment of my dissertation committee for my proposal thesis entitled:

-PROPOSAL TITLE

-The purpose of my proposal is to [short description including a general statement of the theoretical framework, type and expected source of data, and methods of analysis

-Indicate whether the dissertation will be presented as a monograph or as three publishable papers.

-I have asked the following individuals to be on my committee:

-[List committee members and add a paragraph on how each person's theoretical, substantive and/or methodological expertise is relevant to your topic.]
+Date Director of the Ph.D.
+Program y and Management Dear : I am writing to request fo proposal thesis entitled: ormal appointment of my dissertation committee for my PRO OPOSAL TITLE isal is to [short description including a general statement of the upe and expected source of data, and methods of analysis Indicate whether the diss publishable papers. ertation will be presented as a monograph or as three I have asked the following individuals to be on my committee: [List committee members and add a paragraph on how each person's theoretical, substantive and/or methodological expertise is relevant to your topic.]
 If this meets with your approval please let me know.

-Sincerely,

-Your name
+Sincerely, Your name